Skip to main content

 Avg engineer tenure (yrs)

-Senior people stay.
-The team you meet delivers.
+Senior people stay, the team you meet is the team that delivers.

 100%